numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 - "Same work -- same pay" is unfair to people living in locations with a higher cost of living.
-For example, the average rent for a single family apartment can differ by a large factor (from a few hundred dollar to thousands of dollars per month).
+For example, the average rent for a single family apartment can differ by a large factor (from a few hundred dollars to thousands of dollars per month).
 - "Pay local market rates" bakes in existing inequalities between countries and makes fixed-cost items like a development machine or a holiday trip